 To consider – the content / structure of training

-The instructors – prepare, skill sets

 The trainees – consider their requirements / right equipment; technical equipment; mental preparation.

+How to prepare the trainees / have students prepare to ‘teach’ elements they have difficulty with

+Different type of remote training- ‘lecture’ join when you can (optional lectures); some elements must participate in small teams; some elements use your own laptop // Preparation for training may be different for each of these elements.
+Requirement for training may be different.

 Network Perspectives

 Training tools to be applied should be equipped with sufficient network stability and bandwidth to support clear and smooth video transmission, which is essential for the normal conduction of remote training. [put in a list of elements to consider from a network perspective]

+Identifying minimum bandwidth (i.e. 10 Mbps)

+Advising of requirements in advance

 Security Perspectives